f-i/Spherical_Path_Comparison/README.md

 # About the Functions
-Because of the complexity of the related algorithms about spherical surface geometry, old-version directional change for each segment (seg) was actually the difference between each seg and always the 1st seg.
+Because of the complexity of the related algorithms about spherical surface geometry, the old-version directional change for each segment (seg) was actually the difference between each seg and always the 1st seg.
 The corresponding function is "spa_ang1st_len_dif".
 However, later we realized that the definition of the difference between each seg and the 1st seg is far more complicated than expected, especially for those seg far from the 1st seg.
 Another disadvantage of this function is its long calculating time, which is about 5 times of the time the second solution, that will be introduced as follows, consumes.
 For the